writethedocs/www/docs/writing/conventions/documentation-style-guide.rst

 It makes collaboration and maintenance easier.

 **Adopt style guide for your documentation.**
-Then, in contributor guide, add an hyperlink to the style guide reference.
+Then, in contributor guide, add a hyperlink to the style guide reference.

 As an example, for Sphinx users `documentation-style-guide-sphinx`_ and `rst2rst`_ are **in-development** projects to explain and apply style guide